skhabiri/skhabiri.github.io/_posts/2020-09-16-A_Full_Stack_Machine_Learning_Web_App_For_Twitter_Using_Flask_Framework.md

 comments: false
 ---

-HypoTweet is a machine learning a web application that takes up to 4 users.
-It connects to Twitter API to pull the user information including user id, latest tweets, tweet id.
-For a hypothetical tweet the application predicts which of the users might be the author.
+HypoTweet is a machine learning web application for Twitter.
+It connects to Twitter API to pull user information including user id, latest tweets, tweet id.
+For a hypothetical tweet, using the previous tweets the application predicts which of the users could be the author.

-Once a tweet is entered it fits a multiclass logistic regression on the selected users' tweets which have previousely been embeded with spacy and stored in Heroku PostgreSQL.
+Once a tweet is entered, the application fits a multiclass logistic regression on the selected users' tweets which have previousely been embeded with spacy and stored in Heroku PostgreSQL.
 Then it uses the lightweight version of spacy to embed the hypothetical tweet into 96 vectors.
-Then vectorized tweet is passed as an input to the trained model to predict which user might send a similar tweet.
+The vectorized tweet is passed as an input to the trained model to predict which user might send a similar tweet.

 ### File structure
 The file structure of the project is shown below.